My Wife Doesn't Love Me Anymore

-Feeling loved in a relationship is an important aspect of feeling secure, confident, and happy on a day-to-day basis.
+Feeling loved in a relationship is an important aspect of feeling confident, and happy on a day-to-day basis.
 Though conflict is common in all romantic relationships, it can be disheartening if you feel as though your wife no longer cares for you or your well-being.
 In these instances, it's tempting to retreat.
 By opening up a dialogue about your needs and desires, you can work together to take steps forward.

 It can be challenging to feel that your needs aren't being met in a romantic partnership.
 Marriage is a big commitment full of optimism and a promise to take care of one another.
 As time goes on, life can create stress in a marriage and make it more difficult to enjoy your love for one another.

-You need to understand why it is that you don't feel loved anymore.
+If you're a husband struggling with how to seduce your wife, you need to understand why it is that you don't feel loved anymore.
 Do you lack quality time with them?
 Are you struggling to be intimate?
 What has changed that makes you feel unsatisfied?
 Going into any conversation with your wife with a clear idea of the complexities of your feelings can help you have a more productive conversation.
 By looking for solutions, you can give her tangible ideas of making you feel loved.

 Though the only true way to know how your wife feels about you is to talk about it, there are some key indicators that she may be feeling distant from you.

 - She's disinterested and unavailable: It may be challenging to feel close to you if you feel your wife is unavailable emotionally to you.
 In all relationships, we want to feel that the person we care about is interested in our values, desires, and dreams.
 If you feel her pulling away from you, her priorities may have shifted.

 - Infidelity: Though not all marriages end after a breach of trust, it can put a heavy strain on any relationship.
 If your wife has been intimate with someone else, it can be difficult to accept and work through.
 You must be both committed to moving forward if you decide to stay together after an affair.